russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Home.md

 		- Complete both rounds of paper prototyping
 		- Identify the inputs and outputs to your app
 	- **Then** begin working on code for your app.
+	- If you are working on an app where the user categorizes data they are entering, [[Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data\|this tutorial will be useful]]

 #### To-do items
 *Before our next class...*